cython/cython/docs/src/tutorial/pure.rst

 Reference table
 ^^^^^^^^^^^^^^^

-The following reference table documents how type annotations are interpreted.
+The following reference table documents how type annotations are currently interpreted.
 Cython 0.29 behaviour is only shown where it differs from Cython 3.0 behaviour.
+The current limitations will likely be lifted at some point.

 .. csv-table:: Annotation typing rules
    :file: annotation_typing_table.csv